 Frozen Fruit- blueberries, mixed berries, peaches.

 A good resource is following the dirty thirty and clean 15.
 If you have never heard of either of these.
-It is basically a list of items that range from highest to least found pesticides in a particular produce item.
+It is a list of items that range from highest to least found pesticides in a particular produce item.
 I try to keep this list in the note section of my phone so that I have it handy when shopping.
 You can grab a free printable of this list below.

-You can either download to print or save it to the note section of your phone to have it handy while shopping.
+You can either download it to print or save it to the note section of your phone to have it handy while shopping.

 I hope this post gives you a good starting point for stocking your pantry.